fnalacceleratormodeling/synergia2/wiki/build.md

     cmake -DKokkos_ENABLE_CUDA=on/off
     ...

-Note that we require an OpenMP-capable C++ compiler.
+Synergia2 requires an OpenMP-capable C++ compiler (when compiling for host-only platforms).
 On MacOS, AppleClang is not OpenMP-enabled by default and one has to install libomp via brew.
 Note that we carry [a bug fix](https://github.com/fnalacceleratormodeling/kokkos/commit/b2057c3bd455d3d9af8993187f5add348fff1549) for this case in the vendored copy of Kokkos.
 You can choose not to use it by passing `-DUSE_EXTERNAL_KOKKOS=on` and provide an external installation of Kokkos.

 Enable/disable Python bindings: